The Cabinet of Curiosities

 44th ANNUAL NY VILLAGE HALLOWEEN PARADE.
 OCTOBER 31, 2017

-In 1842 PT Barnum attached the head of a monkey to a taxidermied fish and the Fiji Mermaid was born.
-We laugh now, but Barnum’s Museum was the Carnivalesque forerunner of what became the modern science museum.
-He straddled a past in which private obsessions with nature’s aberrations produced cabinets of curiosity filled with real and imagined natural relics, and today’s future where CRISPR gene-splicing technology promises to unleash a host of unholy hybrids into our midst.
+In 1842 PT Barnum stitched the head of a monkey onto a stuffed fish, and the Fiji Mermaid was born.
+We laugh now, but Barnum's Museum was the Carnivalesque forerunner of what became the modern science museum.
+Barnum straddled a past in which Cabinets of Curiosity merged real and imaginary natural relics, and a future where genomic engineering promises to unleash a host of hybrids into our midst.

 Halloween, of course, revels in hybrids, mash-ups and the frisson of crossed identities.
-We know, as Mary Shelley did in 1818, that the scariest thing in Frankenstein was not the monster but the Doctor, who presumed to create new life out of a patchwork of lifeless parts.
-The human urge to invent life has bloomed with time, as our fixation on cryptozoologic wonders produces Sasquatch footprints, blurry Loch Ness Monsters photos, and Chupacabra crime scenes.
+We know, as Mary Shelley did in 1818, that the scariest thing in Frankenstein was not the monster but the Doctor, who dared to create new life from a patchwork of disparate and disembodied parts.
+Over time, the human urge to re-imagine life has fed obsessions with Sasquatch footprints, blurry Loch Ness Monsters photos, and Chupacabra crime scenes.
 The Fiji Mermaid is alive and well, and our collective Cabinet of Wonder has grown exponentially.
-Where Barnum and Dr. Frankenstein used needle and thread, geneticists are using GT-scans and configurators, but the result is the same: the sleep of reason breeds monsters.
+Where Barnum and Dr. Frankenstein once used needle and thread, today's molecular biologists now use CRISPR/CAS technology, but the result is the same: the sleep of reason can breed monsters.